How To Spot and Stop Elder Financial Abuse

 - Suspicious signatures on checks.

-Unfortunately, the following people who are usually closest to the victim are statistically most likely to commit these financial crimes: spouses, sons or daughters, caregivers and power of attorneys.
+Unfortunately, the following people who are usually closest to the victim are statistically most likely to commit these financial crimes.
+This includes spouses, sons or daughters, caregivers and powers of attorney.

-If you suspect elder financial abuse, notify that person’s financial institution immediately.
+If you suspect elder financial abuse, notify that person's financial institution immediately.
 Then, contact Adult Protective Services in your town or state, and notify the local police.
-If fraud is suspected of being committed, they should investigate.
+If you suspect fraud, they should open an investigation.

-While the elderly tend to fall victim to financial abuse from family, there are other ways the elderly are targeted for fraud and identity theft.
-In today’s digital world, financial abuse and scams are rampant — and it doesn’t take a good scammer much effort to exploit someone’s finances.
+While family members are responsible for many cases of elder financial abuse,, there are other ways the elderly are targeted for fraud and identity theft.
+In today's digital world, financial abuse and scams are rampant, and older people are often more vulnerable to these types of scams. .

 Online Romance Scams

-A romance scam is exactly like it sounds: it is an online confidence trick involving fabricated romantic intentions toward a victim, earning their affection, and then using the information they collect to commit financial fraud.
+A romance scam is an online confidence trick involving fabricated romantic intentions toward a victim.
+A romance scammer will spend time getting to know you, earning your affection and then using the information they collect to commit financial fraud.

-Think of a good scammer as an incredible detective, but with bad intentions.
-These types of con artists will pick their victim and research them until they have enough information to spark a conversation - and social media makes it all the easier.
-By browsing someone’s Facebook page, for example, they can find out a person’s interests, location and even their marital status.
-At Security National Bank, we often find the people targeted online are usually the retired, elderly or estranged.
+These con artists will pick their victim and research them until they have enough information to spark a conversation, and social media makes it all the easier.
+By browsing someone's Facebook page, for example, they can find out a person's interests, location and even their marital status.
+Online romance scams may not seem like common scams against the elderly, but at Security National Bank, we often find retired, elderly or estranged people being targeted for these types of scams.

-The con artist's goal is to develop a relationship with the victim, and gather personal information by finding answers to questions like, “What was the name of your first pet?, "What city was your mom born?” or "What is the name of the street you grew up on?"
-While these types of questions seem innocent enough, they are also questions that are often used to reset password information on your online financial accounts.
-And once the scammer has this information, the victim's accounts have been compromised.
+The scammer's goal is to develop a relationship with the victim and gather personal information by finding answers to questions like, "What was the name of your first pet?”, "What city was your mom born in?" or "What is the name of the street you grew up on?"
+While these types of questions seem innocent enough, they are often used to reset password information on your online financial accounts.
+Once the scammer has this information, the victim's accounts have been compromised.
+Often times, victims have completely fallen in love with the scammer, and they refuse to believe they've been duped — even after losing thousands of dollars.

 Phone Call Scams

-Often times, elderly are targeted for financial scams over the phone.
-These types of malicious phone calls can vary:
+We often see elderly people being targeted for financial scams over the phone.
+These types of malicious phone calls can vary, but they all qualify as elder financial abuse:

-- A phone call from a person claiming you’ve just won a trip, “free” trial offers or requests for donations.
+- A phone call from a person claiming you've just won a trip or a "free" trial offer.

 - An impostor claiming to be a grandson or granddaughter currently locked up in a Mexican prison.
-They ask for bail money and say they need it immediately - not allowing the victim to hang up the phone.
-Often, grandparents are so protective and scared for their grandchildren, they make the transaction.
+They ask for bail money and say they need it immediately.
+These callers tell victims not to tell anyone about the call and not to hang up the phone.
+Victims are understandably protective and scared for their grandchildren, so they often make a transaction immediately.

 Gas Pump & ATM Skimmers

-You’ve probably heard of these data breaches.
+You've probably heard of these data breaches.
 Skimmers are illegal card readers that are attached to pay terminals.
-These skimmers unknowingly steal credit and debit card information from a card’s magnetic strip.
-Criminals can then use your card info to buy things online, or sell for money.
+These skimmers steal credit and debit card information from a card's magnetic strip.
+Criminals can then sell your card information or use it to make purchases.

-For more information on skimming, read this helpful article titled, "How to Detect a Card Skimmer at the Gas Pump" by Tim Russell, Technology Services Manager at Security National Bank.
+For more information on skimming, read this helpful article, "How to Detect a Card Skimmer at the Gas Pump" by Tim Russell, Technology Services Manager at Security National Bank.

 Payday Loan Scams